 Family-friendly spa resort on one of Morocco’s best surfing beaches

-Surfing and a relaxed, family-friendly vibe.
+Best for: Surfing and a relaxed, family-friendly vibe.

-Anyone looking for the intimacy of a pre-organized group retreat – this is a DIY, resort hotel experience.
+Not for: Anyone looking for the intimacy of a pre-organized group retreat - this is a DIY, resort hotel experience.

-People of all ages come to Paradis Plage for surf, spa, yoga, wellness, and total relaxation.
+In a nutshell: People of all ages come to Paradis Plage for surf, spa, yoga, wellness, and total relaxation.
 A 40 minutes drive from Agadir, it boasts almost year-round board-short weather and has 95 suites, plus villas spread across three hectares of tropical gardens.
 Most benefit from spectacular panoramic sea views, and a cooling breeze off the Atlantic Ocean.
 It’s particularly good for active families and has something for all ages and interests with an energetic team of instructors leading surf, yoga and fitness classes.
 For surfers, the Rip Curl Surf House is 100m from waves that are perfect for children and beginners.

 The surf, and access to beginner waves on the hotel’s sandy beach which has no rocks and no rip tides.
 The yoga shala, with its floor-to-ceiling sliding glass walls, and beautiful palm-fringed beachfront location.
 The traditional Hamman.